How to search for trade marks

 - get help from Invest Northern Ireland's intellectual property advisers

 When carrying out a search, don't focus solely on registered trade marks.
-Someone may be using a similar unregistered mark and may be able to claim a right to it under Common Law.
-This is known as passing off.
+A similar unregistered mark may already be in use and its owner may be able to protect it against passing off under common law rights.

 You should search for previously registered trade marks as soon as you decide what mark you wish to use as your trade mark.
 At the very least, you should carry out a clearance search before you:

 - create a new product or business name or logo